 Ebikes with cadence sensors can be a bit harder to control.
 When the motor kicks in, the bike can surge forward in an unsafe manner.
 For example, maybe you stop pedaling to coast, then you need to start pedaling to make a turn or to avoid an obstacle in the road.
 The motor may kick in during the maneuver and propel you off your line.

 This can be dangerous if you’re riding in an area with pedestrians or traffic.
-It can also be an issue when you’re riding on a slippery surface such as on a wet street after a rainstorm or off-road.
+It can also be an issue when you’re riding on a slippery surface such as on a wet street during a rainstorm or off-road.
 You can’t as easily control where the bike is going.
 You have to be prepared for the sudden surge in power when you start pedaling.

 Some cadence sensors also have a bit of lag.
 When you start pedaling, the sensor takes a moment to measure your peddling speed and engage.
 When you stop pedaling, the motor may continue to run for a couple of seconds.
 This is due to the spacing of the magnets on the crank.
 There are a limited number of points of engagement.
 A magnet needs to pass the sensor for the system to measure your pedaling.

-When the pedal assist lags, it’s difficult to anticipate the power.
+When the assist lags, it’s difficult to anticipate the power.
 This can put you in a dangerous situation if you need to move out of the way or stop quickly in an emergency situation.
 It takes a moment to get the bike up to speed.
-If the motor keeps running for a moment after you stop pedaling, you may not be able to stop as fast as you need to.
+If the motor keeps running for a moment after you quit pedaling, you may not be able to stop as fast as you need to.
 As you can imagine, this lag could put you in a dangerous situation.

 Torque sensors make the power delivery much easier to anticipate.
 The bike responds instantly to your pedaling input.
 When you start pedaling, the motor delivers power quickly and smoothly.
 There is no lag or unexpected surge of power.
 This makes it much easier to maintain your line while cornering or riding through crowded areas.

 You can also precisely control the power delivery.
 If you just need a bit of a boost to get yourself out of a traffic situation, you can apply a little more force to the peddles.
 If you need a big boost, you can push down hard on the peddles for an extra boost of power.
-When you stop pedaling, the motor immediately cuts off.
+When you quit pedaling, the motor immediately cuts off.
 There is no lag.
 This makes it easier to control the bike.
 Power delivery feels natural and intuitive.